FACTBOX-Reactions to Prince Harry and Meghan's TV interview with Oprah Winfrey | Headlines

 FACTBOX-Reactions to Prince Harry and Meghan's TV interview with Oprah Winfrey

-Prince Harry and his wife Meghan on Sunday gave their first major TV interview since stepping back from the British royal family a year ago.
-Following is a selection of reactions on Twitter:
+Prince Harry and his wife Meghan late on Sunday gave their first major TV interview since stepping back from the British royal family a year ago.
+Following is a selection of reactions on Twitter and in the media:

 BERNICE KING, YOUNGEST CHILD OF THE LATE U.S. CIVIL RIGHTS ACTIVIST MARTIN LUTHER KING JR. "Royalty is not a shield from the devastation and despair of racism."